ibScale/ibScaleMPFeeder/README.md

 ## Quick Start

 1. Flash MicroPython firmware to your device
-2. Copy the `mpy/` directory to your device
+2. Copy the contents of the `mpy/flash` directory to your device
-3. Run `main.py` to start the application
+3. Reboot the device and connect to the USB serial port
+4. Press `CTRL-C` to bring up the menu and select calibrate
+5. After calibration, press `CTRL-D` to reboot or power cycle the feeder

 ## Directory Structure